 The recorded data is used solely for data security purposes, particularly to protect against attempted attacks on our web server (Article 6 (1f) GDPR).
 We do not use it to create individual user profiles nor do we share this information with third parties.
 It is erased after seven days at the latest.
 We reserve the right to statistically analyze anonymized data records.

-2. Will my usage habits be evaluated, e.g. for advertising purposes or tracking?
+3. Will my usage habits be evaluated, e.g. for advertising purposes or tracking?

 Explanations and definitions

-Tag management (strictly necessary)
+- Tag management (required)

-Market research/ Reach measurement (opt-In)
+- Market research/reach measurement (opt-In)

 Reach measurement provides statistics on a website’s usage intensity and the number of users, along with comparable figures for all the connected services.
 Individual users are not identified at any time.
 Your identity is always protected.